VelJG/AWS-Worklog/content/4-EventParticipated/4.2-Event2/_index.md

 - Focused on the concept of AI-DLC, a framework where AI orchestrates the development process, including planning, task decomposition, and architectural suggestions, while developers retain ultimate responsibility for validation, decision-making, and oversight

-**- AI-DLC Core Concept:** The approach is Human-Centric, with AI acting as a Collaborator to enhance developer capabilities, leading to Accelerated Delivery (cycles measured in hours/days instead of weeks/months) .
+**- AI-DLC Core Concept:** The approach is Human-Centric, with AI acting as a Collaborator to enhance developer capabilities, leading to Accelerated Delivery (cycles measured in hours/days instead of weeks/months).

-**- AI-DLC Workflow:** It's an iterative loop involving AI Tasks (Create plan, Implement Plan, Seek clarification) and Human Tasks (Provide clarification, Implement Plan), where the AI repeatedly asks clarifying questions and only implements solutions after human validation .
+**- AI-DLC Workflow:** It's an iterative loop involving AI Tasks (Create plan, Implement Plan, Seek clarification) and Human Tasks (Provide clarification, Implement Plan), where the AI repeatedly asks clarifying questions and only implements solutions after human validation.

 **- AI-DLC Stages:** The lifecycle is broken down into Inception, Construction, and Operation.
 Each stage builds richer context for the next: